sebastiankirsch/how-to-publish-to-central/README.md

 ## Step-by-step guide

 ### Register at Sonatype central
-Hop on over to the [Maven Central repository](https://central.sonatype.com/api/auth/login), and login via GitHub.
+Hop on over to the [Maven Central repository][central:login], and login via GitHub.
 This registers the **io.github._your-username_** namespace for you, allowing you to publish artifacts matching this namespace.